Overview of the United Arab Emirates Legal System

 The United Arab Emirates is committed to pursuing its efforts to enhance human rights in keeping with its own cultural identity and special characteristics and in cooperation with international human rights bodies.
 The Government respects the integrity of every individual residing in the country.
 Its commitment to guarantee equality and social justice for all citizens is embodied in the Constitution, which also outlines the freedoms and rights of all citizens, prohibits torture, arbitrary arrest and detention, respects civil liberties, including freedom of speech and press, peaceful assembly and association, and the practice of religious beliefs.

-Minister of State for Foreign Affairs made a strong defense of the UAE's commitment to tolerance; something that is essential part of the country's values and beliefs; is intangible and unquantifiable but critical for stability and progress.
-Most important of all is a respect for people's freedom to live life as they wish: in short, tolerance.
+Minister of State for Foreign Affairs made a strong defense of the UAE’s commitment to tolerance; something that is an essential part of the country’s values and beliefs; and is intangible and unquantifiable but critical for stability and progress.
+Most important of all is respect for people’s freedom to live life as they wish: in short, tolerance.
 Cultures that defend tolerance have a strong sense of what should not be tolerated: namely, those who preach that people should be persecuted because of their beliefs.

 In 2009, the UAE submitted its first report on the status of human rights in the State to the UN Human Rights Council under the Universal Periodic Review process.
-The UAE's second report, which outlines the State's efforts to follow up on the issues raised, was submitted at the end of January 2013 and adopted on the 7 June 2013.
-The UAE has accepted 100 recommendations, partially accepted or noted 61 recommendations and rejected 19 recommendations.
+The UAE’s second report, which outlines the State’s efforts to follow up on the issues raised, was submitted at the end of January 2013, and adopted on the 7 June 2013.
+The UAE has accepted 100 recommendations, partially accepted, or noted 61 recommendations, and rejected 19 recommendations.

 The United Arab Emirates continues to modernize its laws and practices.
 Government policy focuses on legislation to uphold and protect fundamental freedoms and the legal rights of individuals, rights of women and children, labor rights, as well as the development of high-quality education and healthcare systems and the assimilation of members of society with special needs and other vulnerable groups into the development process.